Learn how to make bay leaf tea the right way, plus its benefits for digestion, sleep, and the common mistakes to avoid.

 How to Make Bay Leaf Tea

-First step: Gather Bay Leaves.
+First step: Prepare Bay Leaves.

-Second step: Boil the water.
+Second step: Heat the water.

 Third step: Simmer and steep.

-Fifth step: Serve and enjoy.
+Fifth step: Serve and adjust.

 Variations of Bay Leaf Tea at Home.